Nero (Devil May Cry): Reception

 Reaction to Nero's role in Devil May Cry 5 has been mainly positive.
 GamesRadar found his engagement of demons in the Devil May Cry 5 trailer appealing.
 Metro also enjoyed his actions in the trailer and joked about Nero's new look, while VG247 found him too different from his Devil May Cry 4 persona.
 IGN criticized Nero's appearance in Devil May Cry 5, comparing it and the redesigned version of Dante by Ninja Theory as a failed attempt to appeal to gamers during the 2018 Electronic Entertainment Expo.
 According to Capcom's Michiteru Okabe, gamer response to Nero's new appearance was positive.
 Despite a confusing scene in the trailer in which Vergil apparently cuts Nero's arm, Kotaku looked forward to the return of the main characters Dante, Vergil and Nero.
 Another Kokatu writer praised Nero's new costume and his metallic arm.
 Destructoid liked Vergil's impact on Dante and Nero as his brother and son take it upon themselves to halt the threat to their relative.
 USgamer compared Dante's relationship with Nero to that of father and son, but found Dante's treatment of the younger demon hunter mean-spirited (although Dante later does not want Nero to face Vergil because of their actual father-son relationship).
 In promoting Devil May Cry 5, Capcom produced replicas of the character's jacket as limited editions for Japanese gamers.
 GameSpot noted how engaging Nero is to newcomers thanks to his gameplay.
 IGN liked Nero's new techniques provided by his mechanical arms—most notably the one he shoots to attack enemies.
 EndGadget found Nero as a worthy Devil May Cry fighter due to his visual appeal and the uniqueness in his movesets.

+In an analysis of Devil May Cry 5, Nero was praised by the site PlayStation Life as Hideaki Itsuno's best character as the already the most famous protagonist, Dante, is actually Hideki Kamiya's creation which Itsuno reinterpreted in a different style starting Devil May Cry 3.
+Nero's personality and gameplay highly differs from Dante's in both Devil May Cry 4 and Devil May Cry 5 with Dante being more stylish and superior to Nero.
+However, in the climax, the writer felt that Nero became more appealing than the other protagonists when reveals his new demon powers to stop the brother fight and gives him a strong connection with his uncle.